nervosnetwork/docs.nervos.org/website/docs/dapp/create-nft.md

 export async function createSporeNFT(privkey: string, content: Uint8Array): Promise<{txHash: string, outputIndex: number}>
 ```

-It accepts two parameters, one is the private key that is used to sign and create the digital object and one is the content of your picture that is stored in the digital object.
+It accepts two parameters,
+1. the private key that is used to sign and create the digital object
+2. the content to be stored in the digital object.

 The content can be any type of data that is serialized into a `Uint8Array`.
 Here we are dealing with images, so the content is the result of `FileReader.readAsArrayBuffer`.
 You can check out the following code recipe in `handleFileChange` function from the react frontend `index.tsx`: